react5com/reducer/README.md

 ### Immutability

-`react-reducer-ssr` uses 'immer' internally, thus state mutation is allowed.
+`@react5/reducer` uses 'immer' internally, thus state mutation is allowed.
 No need to recreate a new object each time state changes.

 ### Using Selectors